mbaumer/us_hep_funding/docs/_states/DE.md

 [DE-00](#DE-00)

-# DE -- Sen. Thomas Carper (D) and  Sen. Chris Coons (D)
+# DE -- Sen. Thomas R. Carper (D) and  Sen. Christopher A. Coons (D)
 ## Committees
-Thomas Carper is not on any of our key committees
+Thomas R. Carper is not on any of our key committees

+Christopher A. Coons is the #8 Democrat on the Senate Appropriations Subcommittee on Energy and Water Development

-Chris Coons is the #5 Democrat on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies
+Christopher A. Coons is the #5 Democrat on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

-Chris Coons is the #10 Democrat on the Senate Committee on Appropriations
+Christopher A. Coons is the #10 Democrat on the Senate Committee on Appropriations

-Chris Coons is the #8 Democrat on the Senate Appropriations Subcommittee on Energy and Water Development

 ## HEP Grants
 ```
-In the past 5 years, this state has received:
+In the past 6 years, this state has received:
-6 HEP grants, totalling $1,443,824.79
+8 HEP grants, totalling $1,658,824.79

                              Amount ($)
 Institution            Year
 UNIVERSITY OF DELAWARE 2012   355000.00
                        2013   358000.00
+University Of Delaware 2017   215000.00
 University of Delaware 2014   347000.00
                        2015   420000.00
                        2016   -36175.21
 ```
 ## SC Contracts
 ```
-This state received no SC contracts from 2012-2017
+This state received no SC contracts from 2012-2018
 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received:
+In the past 6 years, this state has received:
-96 NSF MPS grants, totalling $15,372,494.00
+166 NSF MPS grants, totalling $28,919,356.00

                                                Amount ($)
 Institution
-UNIVERSITY OF DELAWARE                           14612218
+UNIVERSITY OF DELAWARE                           26843964
-DELAWARE STATE UNIVERSITY                          429889
-University of Delaware                             327387
+University of Delaware                            1357597
+DELAWARE STATE UNIVERSITY                          714795
 HENRY FRANCIS DUPONT WINTERTHUR MUSEUM, INC.,        3000
 ```
 ---